 Credit ratings and the credit rating agencies are necessary to obtain the lowest cost of debt financing.

+- a.
 The Authority makes every reasonable effort to obtain and maintain the highest possible credit ratings consistent with providing its customers the lowest long-term electric rates.
-At a minimum, the Authority shall maintain credit ratings from at least two of the nationally recognized credit rating agencies.

-In order to ensure that the rating agencies can perform the best credit review and reach the most informed ratings decision about the Authority and UDSA, the Authority's management make an effort provide the rating agencies with accurate and timely financial and operational information.
-The Chief Financial Officer and the Managing Director of Finance and Budgeting are responsible for regular and ongoing communication with the rating agencies throughout the year, and particularly upon the occurrence of any material events.
-The types of information that should be conveyed to the rating agencies include changes in staffing, quarterly and annual financial statements, material reports or audits concerning the Authority, and budget and rate filing information and developments.
+At a minimum, the Authority shall maintain credit ratings from at least two of the nationally recognized credit rating agencies. - b.
+To ensure the rating agencies can perform the best credit review and reach the most informed ratings decision about the Authority, the Authority's management make an effort provide the rating agencies with accurate and timely financial and operational information. - c.
+The Chief Financial Officer is responsible for regular and ongoing communication with the rating agencies throughout the year, and particularly upon the occurrence of any material events.
+The types of information that should be conveyed to the rating agencies include changes in staffing, quarterly and annual financial statements, material reports or audits concerning the Authority, and budget and rate filing information and developments. - d.
 Normally, the Authority will meet with each rating agency at least once per calendar year, regardless of whether or not there is a planned debt offering.
 In addition, in advance of each debt offering, the Authority will contact each rating agency with sufficient advance notice as may be required by the rating agencies, notifying them of the planned sale and provide all relevant materials, including a draft of the official statement.
 A meeting or conference call should be scheduled to provide the rating agencies the opportunity to ask questions and obtain any additional required information.